-The items in the Chief Constable's Balance Sheet at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Chief Constable's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 The Governments Actuary's Department have been engaged to provide the Group with expert advice about the assumptions to be applied for the Police Pension Schemes and Hymans Robertson LLP provides the same advice for the Police Staff Pension Scheme.
 Pension assumptions now include the impact of 'McCloud/Sargeant' transitional protections for both officer and staff pension schemes to better reflect the Fund's local assumptions, particularly those for salary increases and withdrawal rates.
-The Fund's actuary also carried out calculations in order to estimate the impact that the Guaranteed Minimum

-Pension (GMP) equalisation will have on the pension fund liabilities.
+The Fund's actuary also carried out calculations in order to estimate the impact that the Guaranteed Minimum Pension (GMP) equalisation will have on the pension fund liabilities.
+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the staff scheme pension liability of £69.3m and an increase in the police officer pension scheme pension liability of £208.0m.
+However, the assumptions interact in complex ways.
+During 2021/22, the CC's actuaries advised that the net pension liability had decreased in total by £8.3m as a result of revised actuarial assumptions.
 Pensions Costs There are three pension schemes for police officers, the 2006 Police Officer Pension Scheme (NPPS), the Police Pension Scheme (PPS) and the Police Pension Scheme 2015 (2015 scheme); all of which are unfunded, defined benefit schemes.
 An unfunded scheme treated as a defined benefit scheme has no investment assets to meet its pension liability the Group must generate cash to meet the actual pension payments as they fall due.
-The benefits payable are funded by contributions from employers and police officers and any shortfall is met by a top up grant from the Home Office of £13.3m (£17.3m for 2019/20) and other Pension Grant to the PCC.
+The benefits payable are funded by contributions from employers and police officers and any shortfall is met by a top up grant from the Home Office of $\pounds 12.6m$ ( $\pounds 13.3m$ for 2020/21) and other Pension Grant to the PCC.
 Further details of the schemes can be found in the Police Officer Pension Fund Accounts.